stseelig/libttaR/README.md

 This project started as a fork of ttaenc 3.4.1-linux (2007).
 Any code from ttaenc was put into the library, and the CLI program was completely rewritten.

+The library prioritizes speed.
+So, its memory usage is a bit bloated to avoid some unsafe buffer stuff.
+(The safer alternative is 15-20% slower.)

 The library is just a collection of functions for reading from one buffer and writing to another with some support functions to calculate values.